oliviaconley/Code-Quiz-080122/README.md

 Technologies used: HTML, CSS, JavaScript, GitHub, VSCode
 ## Summary
-Build a timed multiple-choice quiz featuring dynamically updated HTML and CSS powered by JavaScript code.
-The quiz includes a penalty subtraction of 3 seconds from the timer for every wrong question.
+Build a timed multiple-choice quiz featuring dynamically updated HTML and CSS powered by JavaScript.
+The quiz includes a penalty subtraction of 3 seconds from the timer for every incorrectly answered question.
 Users are able to store their initials and score to see the highest score.

 ## Highlights
 * Uses localStorage in JavaScript to store initials and high scores.